evahteri/Path-Finder/documentation/weekly_reports/week2.md

 ## Learning progress
-- Learned a lot from dijkstras algorithm
+- Learned a lot about dijkstras algorithm

 ## Problems/questions
+- The algorithm probably isn't implemented how it's supposed to because it visits all of the nodes in the map